kimvais/ike/README.md

 ## Design principles
 - Minimal amount of code.
-- Support *MUST* features of RFC 5996.
+- Support *MUST* features of draft-kivinen-ipsecme-ikev2-rfc5996 (RFC 5996
+  successor)
 - Use strongest algorithms possible.

 ### What this project is *NOT* going to be